qq7te/radical-product/src/_training_posts/2022-07-01-product-managment-training.md

 titleThree: Benefits

 titleThreeSubtitleOne: Level up your team
-descriptionTitleThreeSubtitleOne: This training will help you and your team level up as a team, rethink your product if you need to.
+descriptionTitleThreeSubtitleOne: This product management workshop wil help you and your team level up as a team, rethink your product if you need to.
 iconTitleThreeSubtitleOne: /images/icon-training-3.png

 titleThreeSubtitleTwo: Align your team